woomin-park/woomin-park.github.io/cv.md

 * **Ph.D.
 Student in Philosophy**, Purdue University (Aug 2024–Present)
 * **Ph.D.
 Student in Philosophy**, Seoul National University (Sep 2021–Aug 2022)
 * **M.A. in Philosophy**, Seoul National University (Mar 2018–Feb 2021)
-  * [cite_start]Thesis: A Unifying Approach to Grounding and Causation: Unification Through Structural Similarity (Adviser: Sungil Han)
+  * Thesis: A Unifying Approach to Grounding and Causation: Unification Through Structural Similarity (Advisor: Sungil Han)
   * Graduate with The Woogok Prize for the Best Master of Arts Thesis (Department of Philosophy)
 * **B.A. in Philosophy**, Yonsei University (Mar 2013–Feb 2018)
   * Military Leave of Absence (Aug 2015–Aug 2017)
 * **B.Ed. in Physics Education**, Korea National University of Education (Feb 2012)
   * Double-major in General Science Education
-  * [cite_start]Graduate with Teacher Certificates in Physics, and General Science (Secondary School)
+  * Graduate with Teacher Certificates in Physics, and General Science (Secondary School)

 ## Employment
 * **Teaching Assistant (Part Time)**, Purdue University (Jun 2025–Present)